PiotrekUnityDeveloper/WaveZtream/README.md

 - Audio Cutting (cut out unnecessary parts, when the file has an unwated intro/outro/pause)
 - Automatic Audio Normalisation (fix some of your audio being too quiet and some too loud)
 - (NOT SURE) Sharing files? custom network? embedded internet library?
+- Ability to set custom transition for each file individually